CoolGigStudio/swarmjs/README.md

 # SwarmJS

-Agentic framework inspired from OpenAI's swarm framework for TypeScript and JavaScript.
+Agentic framework inspired from OpenAI's swarm framework in Python for TypeScript and JavaScript.

-# SwarmJS

-A TypeScript framework for building and testing AI agent swarms using OpenAI's GPT models.

 ## Prerequisites